yonch/opentelemetry-network/scratchpad/aggregation-core.md

 Entity Model and Keys
 - role (role + metadata)
   - Key: (s, version, env, ns, node_type, process, container)
+  >> what is the s variable here and under az?
   - Fields written: uid (external role UID)
+  >> What does it mean "Fields written"?
+Where is it written?
+And what is the external UID for?
   - Source: render/ebpf_net.render:1445, release/generated/ebpf_net/aggregation/spans.h
 - az (availability zone + role)
   - Key: (s, role)